New Venture Creation

 - Develop business planning skills

 Notes on Fees

 City, University of London (including Cass Business School) alumni will receive a 15% reduction in the programme fee.
 Students currently enrolled at a college or institute which is part of the University of London consortium, are entitled to a 15% reduction in the programme fee.
-Please contact Aurore Hochard using the details listed on the right for more information.
+Please note that the 15% reduction can only be applied to the full programme fee of £2,000 (not to the £1,500 early bird price).
+Please contact Aurore Hochard with any queries.

 Due to the current situation with COVID-19 and to ensure the safety of staff, students and delegates, the face-to-face teaching of all of our Executive Education programmes has been temporarily suspended.
 Our classroom-based programmes are currently set to begin again from September.